Kz-Himel/Payoo-app/readme.md

 - **Tailwind CSS** – Utility-first CSS framework
 - **DaisyUI** – Tailwind-based component library
 - **RESTful API** – Dynamic content fetching

-> No frameworks like React or Vue are used; it’s pure JavaScript.

 ---